laravel-workflow/laravel-workflow.github.io/docs/testing.md

     $workflow->start();

     $this->assertSame($workflow->output(), 'result');

+    WorkflowStub::assertDispatched(MyActivity::class);
 }
 ```

 You can also provide a callback instead of a result value to ` WorkflowStub::mock()`.

+The workflow `$context` along with any arguments for the current activity will also be passed to the callback.

 ```
 public function testWorkflow()